DavideArcolini/SoftEng_garbageCollector/ApiTestReport.md

 # Integration approach

 The integration sequence we adopted is **bottom-up**.
-We started with unit-testing, in particular first with mock tests and then with real tests, in which we tested the controllers and their methods, and those are documented in `UnitTestReport.md`.
-Then, we proceeded to test the APIs in which we tested the routers for each controller class (`ItemRouter.js`, `UserRouter.js`, `PositionRouter.js`, `SKURouter.js`, etc).
+We started with unit-testing, in particular first with mock tests and then with real tests, in which we tested the DAOs and their methods, and those are documented in `UnitTestReport.md`.
+Then, we proceeded to test the controllers and at the end also the APIs, in which we tested the routers for each controller class (`ItemRouter.js`, `UserRouter.js`, `PositionRouter.js`, `SKURouter.js`, etc).
 We used a single mockup, which is `mock_dao.js`.

 #  Integration Tests

-## Step 1
+## Step 1 (See UnitTestReport.md)

+## Step 2

 | Classes  | mock up used |Jest test cases |
 |--|--|--|
 | **UserController** | `getStoredUsers_TEST_mock()` | `getStoredUsers_TEST()` |